scrapinghub/web-poet/docs/intro/rules.rst

 Remember that all of the :class:`~.ApplyRule` are declared by annotating Page Objects using the :func:`web_poet.handle_urls` via ``@handle_urls``.
-Thus, they can easily be accessed using the :meth:`~.PageObjectRegistry.get_rules` of ``web_poet.default_registry``.
+Thus, they can easily be accessed using the :meth:`~.RulesRegistry.get_rules` of ``web_poet.default_registry``.

 This can be done something like: